 It’s impossible to be a great parent and a great employee or entrepreneur at the same time.
-Something has to give don’t you think?
+Something has to give.
 I’m sure some of you are disagreeing since you’ve done a wonderful job doing both.
 But unless you believe being a great parent includes being away from home for 12 hours a day while your little one gets ignored at a daycare facility, we’ve got different definitions.

 And if you’re rich, hiring a nanny to take care of your kids while you pursue making even more money you don’t need doesn’t count as great parenting either.
-At least if you’re not rich, you’ve got an excuse to go to work!
+At least if you’re poor, you’ve got an excuse to go to work!

 Before every parent reading this post gets too pissed off, let me acknowledge we don’t need to be great at both parenting and work.
 Being good is generally good enough.
 But if you want to try to be great at either your career or at parenting, then it’s often beneficial to go ALL-IN.

 Time As The One Constant For Parenting